4 Predictions for the Future of Remote Work

-Then the COVID-19 pandemic happened, and the move to remote for many workers around the world happened seemingly overnight.
+Then the COVID-19 pandemic happened, and the move to remote working for many around the world happened seemingly overnight.
 Companies and their workers had to adjust to a new way of collaborating on the fly and more people were working from home than ever before.

-Before the pandemic, 17% of US employees worked from home five or more days per week.
+Before the pandemic, 17% of US employees worked remotely or from home five or more days per week.
 During the pandemic?
 That number skyrocketed to 44% (keep in mind that there are still plenty of workers – from healthcare providers to warehouse employees – who never had the option to work remotely).

 But first...what is remote work?

 First things first, it’s important to understand the definition of remote work.
 Fortunately, it’s pretty straightforward: a remote worker is someone who works outside of their employer’s office.

 That could mean that they log on from a beachside cottage or the kitchen table in their apartment (or even a combination of both).
 Regardless of the specifics, they aren’t permanently working at their company’s physical office location.